 Please note: Application deadline has passed (21 June 2017 at 2 pm).

-The aim of VILLUM Young Investigator Programme is to fund talented young researchers in technical and natural sciences.
+The VILLUM Young Investigator Programme is an early career programme which aims to fund talented researchers in technical and natural sciences.

-Applicants are usually within 3-7 years of being awarded their PhD and will at the time of application be an experienced postdoctoral researcher, assistant professor or associate professor.
+At the time of application applicants are expected to be within 3-7 years of being awarded their PhD.
+Applicants are typically experienced postdoctoral researchers, assistant professor or associate professors.
 Associate professors must have no more than two years' standing.
-Leaves of absence will be taken into account.
+Any leaves of absence such as working in industry and military/sick/parental/care leave will be taken into account.

-Applicants are selected on the basis of their independent research accomplishments, creativity and potential to become leaders in the scientific community.
+Applicants are selected on the basis of their research accomplishments, creativity and potential to become research leaders.

 Applicants must have a clearly-defined research goal for the next five years and the research must be of such scope that it requires the formation of a research group.